The continuous-time lace expansion: The lace expansion in finite volume

 Lastly, we must prove that $s,t \mapsto \vertex{s,t}$ is a.e.\ bounded on $\Dcal_{\ell}$.
 By \eqref{e:vertex-def} we must show that $\parto\partt\lgrptn_{s,t}$ is a.e.\ bounded on $\Dcal_{\ell}$.
 By \ref{as:Z2}, $\V{u}\mapsto Z_{\V{u}}$ is $\Ccal^{2}$ on $\cb{0,\ell}^{\Lambda}$.
 By \ref{as:Z1} and the compactness of $\Dcal_{\ell}$ the range of $\V{u}\mapsto Z_{\V{u}}$ is bounded away from zero.
 Therefore $F\colon \V{u}\mapsto \log Z_{\V{u}}$ is $\Ccal^{2}$ on $\cb{0,\ell}^{\Lambda}$ and $\lgrptn_{s,t}=F(\V{\tau}_{[s,t]})$.
 Let $F^{\sss (1)}_{x}(u)$ be the partial derivative of $F(\V{u})$ with respect to $u_{x}$ and let $F^{\sss (2)}_{xy}(u)$ be the second partial derivative of $F(\V{u})$ with respect to $u_{x}$ and $u_{y}$.
 By the chain rule and~\eqref{e:LT-D-1} $\parto\partt\lgrptn_{s,t} = \parto \big( \sum_{x}F^{\sss (1)}_{x}(\V{\tau}_{[s,t]})\indic{X_{t}=x}\big)$.
 The sum over $x\in \Lambda$ is finite and $\indic{X_{t}=x}$ does not depend on $s$ so it is sufficient to prove that $\parto F^{\sss (1)}_{x}(\V{\tau}_{[s,t]})$ is a.e.\ bounded on $\Dcal_{\ell}$.
 By the chain rule and \eqref{e:LT-D-2} $\parto F^{\sss (1)}_{x}(\V{\tau}_{[s,t]})$ is a finite sum over $y$ of $F^{\sss (2)}_{xy}(\V{\tau}_{[s,t]})\indic{X_{s}=y}$.
 Therefore it is sufficient to prove that $F^{\sss (2)}_{xy}(\V{\tau}_{[s,t]})$ is bounded.
 By \ref{as:Z2} $F^{\sss (2)}_{xy}$ is continuous on $\cb{0,\ell}^{\Lambda}$ and by \Cref{sec:prel-local-time} $\V{\tau}_{[s,t]}$ is jointly continuous on $\Dcal_{\ell}$.
 Therefore the composition $F^{\sss (2)}_{xy}(\V{\tau}_{[s,t]})$ is continuous on the compact set $\Dcal_{\ell}$ and hence bounded as desired. \end{proof}

-\begin{proof}[Proof of \Cref{prop:lace-expansion}] We omit the superscript $\Lambda$ on Green's functions, etc., since $\Lambda$ is fixed.
+\begin{proof}[Proof of \Cref{prop:lace-expansion}] We omit the superscript $\Lambda$ throughout, since $\Lambda$ is fixed.
 At two points in the proof we will use the Markov property; the justifications for these applications are given in \Cref{sec:markov}.

 By definition \eqref{e:GF} and \eqref{e:rptn-choice},